Palma airport braced for more strike action this week

 Workers say the Irish airline does not respect local labour laws covering issues such as the minimum wage and urge Ryanair’s bosses to improve working conditions.

-But, the strikes by Ryanair cabin crew unions in Belgium, Spain, Portugal, France and Italy affected less than 2% of the 9,000 flights scheduled between last Friday and Sunday, the Irish low-cost carrier said - but it did not look like that on the ground in Palma.
+The strikes by Ryanair cabin crew unions in Belgium, Spain, Portugal, France and Italy affected less than 2% of the 9,000 flights scheduled between last Friday and Sunday, the Irish low-cost carrier said, but it did not look like that on the ground in Palma.

-And then, Spain-based cabin crew at easyJet plan to go on strike for nine days in July, demanding a 40% increase in their basic salary which is much lower than in countries such as France and Germany, local union USO said.
+Meanwhile, easyJet cabin crew in Spain plan to go on strike for nine days in July, demanding a 40% increase in their basic salary.
+This is much lower than in countries such as France and Germany, says the USO union.

-EasyJet and Lufthansa last week cut thousands more flights from their summer schedules, in latest examples of airlines cutting capacity, while airports, including Gatwick and Schiphol, are limiting the volume of passengers they will handle over the summer.
+EasyJet and Lufthansa last week cut thousands more flights from their summer schedules, the latest examples of airlines cutting capacity.
+Airports, including Gatwick and Schiphol, are limiting the volume of passengers they will handle over the summer.

 No comments